awsdocs/aws-parallelcluster-user-guide/doc_source/iam.md

 ## Defaults<a name="defaults"></a>

 When you use the default settings for cluster creation, an IAM role for Amazon EC2 is created by the cluster\.
-The user that is creating the cluster must have the right level of permissions to create all of the resources required to launch the cluster, including an IAM role for Amazon EC2\.
+The user that creates the cluster must have the right level of permissions to create all of the resources required to launch the cluster\.
+This includes an IAM role for Amazon EC2\.
 Typically, the IAM user must have the permissions of an *AdministratorAccess* managed policy\.
-For details about managed policies, see [AWS managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.
+For information about managed policies, see [AWS managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.

 ## Using an existing IAM role for Amazon EC2<a name="using-an-existing-ec2-iam-role"></a>